Ideology of the Chinese Communist Party: Stance on Chinese traditions

 The CCP is historically notorious for attempting to destroy aspects of Chinese culture, mainly folk Confucianism in the form of Four Olds under Mao.
 This attitude has reversed under later leaders with a widespread claim to "5,000 years of history", culminating in Xi Jinping's open embrace of Confucianism as "the cultural soil that nourishes the Chinese people" and the addition of "cultural confidence" in the confidence doctrine.
+Under Xi Jinping, CCP concepts such as "Two Combines" and "Soul and Root" aim to fuse Marxism with aspects of traditional Chinese philosophy.

 On the other hand, traditional Chinese medicine (TCM) has always been endorsed by the CCP.
 While Mao valued TCM's use as a low-cost way to improve rural health, Xi's preference is more based on cultural concerns.